Skip to main content

 • The open strategy allows users to register themselves.

-• The register_user operation first registers an account, then creates the relevant entities holding the user name and follower information.
+• The register_user operation registers an account, creates a user, and establishes follower information.

-• The register_account function ensures the transaction is signed by a unique EVM account.
+• The register_account function ensures that the transaction is signed by a unique EVM account.

-1. Add an exclusion for this operation in your chromia.yml file, which tells the ft library that the register_user operation is safe to use:
+1. In your chromia.yml file, add an exclusion for this operation to notify the ft library that the register_user operation is safe to use:

 chromia.yml